cdrummey216/whoami/README.md

 Each identity can be regarded as a fractal set, or a never ending pattern of variable answers in response to the question "Who are you?" or "Who am I?"

 # GOLDEN RATIO AND SENSE OF SELF
-A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?"
+A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?".

+The value of ϕ (1.618) is the result of an equation using two given values (a, b) that have specific properties in relation to each other.
+When these properties are present, the values are in the golden ratio.
+As it relates to the calculation of identity as a fractal set, the value of ϕ (1.618) is the ideal ratio for any two values for a, b.
+The necessary inputs to calculate identity as a fractal set are two true variable answers for *a* and *b*.
+Analogous to the golden ratio is the constant for proportionality, which is the ratio between two directly proportional quantities.

-* a+b/a = ϕ AND a/b = ϕ //property of ϕ
+* a+b/a = ϕ AND a/b = ϕ //(1) property of ϕ
-* a > b > 0 //property of ϕ, the scope of a is greater than the scope of b (*a > b > 0*)
+* a > b > 0 //(3) property of ϕ, the scope of *a* is greater than the scope of *b* (*a > b > 0*)
-* a+b is to a as a is to b. //property of ϕ
+* a+b is to a as a is to b. //(2) property of ϕ
+* **ϕ = 1 + 1/ϕ** //(4) property of ϕ,  ϕ can be used to define itself.
 * a = A variable answer to "Who am I?", gives contextual truth for b, provides the limiting scope for b
 * b = A variable answer to "Who are you?"
 * a+b = A combination of a and b
-* a, b must be true in order to be proportional to each other //proportional as it relates to "I", the scope of a must be greater than b and b must be greater than 0
+* a, b must be true in order to be proportional to each other //proportional as it relates to "I", the scope of a must be greater than b and b must be greater than 0 (zero or nothing)

 # PROPERTIES OF ϕ: 1) a+b is to a as a is to b AND 2) a+b/a = ϕ AND a/b = ϕ
 Self-concept is to self-perception as self-perception is to self-definition.